 “This symposium will give participants the opportunity to interact with Duke's world-renown clinicians,” said breast surgeon Jennifer Plichta, MD, one of the event’s organizers and director of Duke's Breast Risk Assessment Clinic.
 “We hope to inform and educate the community by answering the tough and often confusing questions related to breast health.”

 Complimentary breakfast and lunch will be provided.
 Parking is also free.
 What’s Best For Breasts? will also feature drawings for prizes and swag bags.
-Pre-registration opens Tuesday, Aug.
-1, and is required.
-For more information, firstname.lastname@example.org.
+The symposium is FREE, but space is limited.
+To register visit, firstname.lastname@example.org.

 Note: Shelley Hwang, MD, and Jennifer Plichta, MD, have teamed with the American Cancer Society to server as honorary team captain and co-captain for this year's Making Strides Against Breast Cancer.
 The American Cancer Society currently funds more than $9 million in cancer research at Duke.
 Join the fight against breast cancer.
 Step out with Dr. Hwang and Dr. Plichta on Saturday, Oct.
 14, at North Hills Mall in Raleigh, North Carolina.
 To join our team, visit Team Duke Cancer Institute.